PennyLaneAI/pennylane/doc/tutorials/pytorch_noise.rst

 .. note::

-    To enable the QNode to be 'PyTorch aware', we need to specify that the QNode interfaces with PyTorch.
+    To make the QNode 'PyTorch aware', we need to specify that the QNode interfaces with PyTorch.
 This is done by passing the ``interface='torch'`` keyword argument.

     As a result, this QNode will be set up to accept and return PyTorch tensors, and will